OHDSI/Achilles/README.md

       cdmDatabaseSchema = "cdm5_inst",
       resultsDatabaseSchema = "results",
       outputPath = "c:/myPath/AchillesExport",
-      cdmVersion = "5.3.0",
-      compressIntoOneFile = TRUE # creates gzipped file of all JSON files)
+      compressIntoOneFile = TRUE) # creates gzipped file of all JSON files
     ```

 1. To run only Achilles Heel (component of Achilles), use the following command: